From the CSCE to the OSCE

 - and the OSCE Representative on Freedom of the Media in Vienna (external link, opens in new windowwww.osce.org/fom).

-At the invitation of each host country, the OSCE is currently present in 16 participating states with field missions.
+At the invitation of each host country, the OSCE currently has field missions in 16 participating States.
 The goal of these field missions is to strengthen cooperation between the OSCE and the host governments and support the host countries in implementing OSCE commitments.

-The public’s attention is currently focused on the OSCE’s engagement in Ukraine.
-There, the organisation has a Project Co‑ordinator’s office in Kyiv and since the start of the crisis it has been represented by two further missions (Special Monitoring Mission to Ukraine, Observation Mission at the two Russian Checkpoints)
+Public attention is currently focused on the OSCE’s engagement in Ukraine.
+The organisation has a Project Co‑ordinator’s office in Kyiv and, since the start of the crisis, has been represented by two further missions – the Special Monitoring Mission to Ukraine and an Observation Mission covering two Russian checkpoints.

-In addition to this, as Special Representative of the OSCE Chairperson‑in‑Office, Swiss diplomat Heidi Tagliavini participates in the Trilateral Contact Group (comprised of a representative from Ukraine, Russia and the OSCE respectively).
-This group provides the framework for the details of implementing the Minsk agreements of 5 September 2014 to be negotiated.
+In addition to this, as Special Representative of the OSCE Chairperson-in-Office, Austrian diplomat Martin Sajdik participates in the Trilateral Contact Group (comprised of a representative from Ukraine, Russia and the OSCE respectively).
+This group provides the framework for negotiating the details of implementing the Minsk agreements of 5 September 2014.

 German commitment to the OSCE

-Germany will assume the OSCE Chairmanship in 2016.
-The OSCE Ministerial Council unanimously voted for this on 5 December.
-Germany has been a member of the so-called OSCE Troika since 1 January 2015.
+Germany assumed the Chairmanship of the OSCE on 1 January 2016, as a result of a unanimous vote by the OSCE Ministerial Council on 5 December 2014.
 The Federal Government has appointed Gernot Erler as Special Representative of the Federal Government for the OSCE Chairmanship in 2016.

-Germany is an active contributor of finance and personnel to the OSCE, providing a little over 11% of the current OSCE budget, making it the second-largest contributor behind the United States.
+Germany is an active contributor of finance and personnel to the OSCE, providing a little over 11% of the current OSCE budget, which makes it the second-largest contributor behind the United States.
 The German Government also provides substantial support in the form of addition voluntary contributions to OSCE projects in the entire OSCE region.
-German staff are to be found in almost all the OSCE long-term missions and in OSCE institutions.
+German staff are to be found in almost all the long-term OSCE missions and in OSCE institutions.
 All in all, Germany seconds 55 experts.
-Furthermore, Germany regularly contributes up to 15 percent – which is actually the limit prescribed by the OSCE – to the election observation missions run by the Office for Democratic Institutions and Human Rights (ODIHR).
-Germany considers civil society’s participation to be very important.
+Furthermore, Germany regularly contributes up to 15 % – which is actually the limit prescribed by the OSCE – to the election observation missions run by the Office for Democratic Institutions and Human Rights (ODIHR).
+Germany considers the participation of civil society to be very important.

-In order to strengthen the participation of academic institutions in security policy discussions, together with France, Poland and Russia, Germany announced the establishment of IDEAS: Initiative for the Development of a Euro-Atlantic and Eurasian Security Community.
+Together with France, Poland and Russia, Germany announced the establishment of IDEAS: Initiative for the Development of a Euro-Atlantic and Eurasian Security Community with a view to strengthening the participation of academic institutions in security policy discussions.

-In 2013, IDEAS was expanded by further scientific institutes from different OSCE participating countries.
+In 2013, IDEAS was expanded to include a number of additional scientific institutes from different OSCE participating countries.
 The new network is called the OSCE Network of Think Tanks and Academic Institutions.
 It is currently headed by Dr Wolfgang Zellner from the Centre for OSCE Research (CORE) in Hamburg.

 The OSCE is a regional arrangement in the sense of Chapter VIII of the United Nations Charter.
 Its 1992 Helsinki Summit provided a general mandate to conduct peacekeeping operations and the Istanbul Summit in 1999 confirmed this mandate.
 However, no such activity has been carried out so far by the OSCE.